openstack/horizon/doc/source/topics/settings.rst

 When launching a new instance the default flavor is sorted by RAM usage in ascending order.
 You can customize the sort order by: id, name, ram, disk and vcpus.
-Additionally, you can insert any custom callback function, see the description in local_settings.py.example for more information.
+Additionally, you can insert any custom callback function.
+You can also provide a flag for reverse sort.
+See the description in local_settings.py.example for more information.

 This example sorts flavors by vcpus in descending order::